 Awarded institutionally to students in exchange for work responsibilities within CIM.
 These awards are extremely limited and are only eligible to students in specific majors (Collaborative Piano, Orchestral Conducting and Conducting).
 Graduate Assistantships are paid semi-monthly via payroll and are not applied to the student tuition account in advance.

-CIM encourages students seek private aid and other funding options on their own.
+CIM encourages students to seek private aid and other funding options on their own.
 The following are organizations and tools you may wish to contact in search for additional funding.
-The listings are not exhaustive.

 - Ethnic and cultural organizations